Elamukilanguna/Ex-1-CD-Lab/README.md

 # Ex-1 IMPLEMENTATION-OF-SYMBOL-TABLE
-# Register Number :212223040045
+# Register Number : 212223040045
-# Date : 10.4.25
+# AIM :
-# AIM :To write a C program to implement a symbol table
+## To write a C program to implement a symbol table.
 # ALGORITHM
 1. Start the program.
 2. Get the input from the user with the terminating symbol ‘$’.